zunicd/Language-of-Proteins/README.md

 We then tested a variety of classical ML and deep learning models on the embeddings to predict the labels for the sequences.

+For more details on the embedding procedure, check the [readme](https://github.com/MichalRoztocki/Protein-Language-Capstone/tree/main/notebooks/embeddings) in the embeddings subfolder.

 ## Results
 We reported the results of our modelling in the `results` directory, after which we settled on a pipeline for each task for deployment.